 „Gemäß § 19 UStG enthält der Rechnungsbetrag keine Umsatzsteuer.“

 „Im ausgewiesenen Rechnungsbetrag ist gemäß § 19 UStG keine Umsatzsteuer enthalten.“

 „Als Kleinunternehmer im Sinne von § 19 Abs.
 1 UStG wird keine Umsatzsteuer berechnet.“

 „Kein Umsatzsteuerausweis aufgrund Anwendung der Kleinunternehmerregelung gemäß § 19 UStG.“

-Even though a Kleinunternehmer in Germany has limited tax obligations, (s)he still has a couple of forms to fill out for the tax return.
+Even though a Kleinunternehmer in Germany has limited tax obligations, (s)he still has a couple of tax reports to submit every year.

 Profit and Loss Statement